 The best way to ensure that you do not engage in plagiarism of either of the kinds discussed above is to develop good note-taking practices from the beginning.
-When you take notes from secondary sources always register author, title, place and date of
+When you take notes from secondary sources always register author, title, place and date of publication and page numbers.

-1 R. Gillespie, Devoted People: Belief and Religion in Early Modern Ireland (Manchester, 1997), p.
-50 publication and page numbers.
 Above all, if you think you might wish to quote a sentence or phrase directly, put it in quotation marks from the outset: otherwise make sure the summary language is your own.